Tomahawkd/TLS-Tester/README.md

 Amplification of HTTPS Vulnerabilities in the Web Ecosystem]( https://ieeexplore.ieee.org/document/8835223) which is studying on SSL/TLS vulnerable implementation and mis-usage among the current Internet environment.

-This project is to re-implements their works in our approach.
+I implement the attack tree described in the paper for vulnerable SSL/TLS channels detection.

-## Setting up
+## Bootstrap
 1. The project is built using maven for dependencies management.
 You may need to install maven.